 Q23.11.2.2.
 M0102 & M0104.
 We received a referral for home care but were unable to reach the patient for several days.
 We notified the physician of the problem.
 When the patient did answer our phone call, the patient requested we start care a week after the original order date.
 We sent a fax to the MD 5 days after the original order was received requesting a delay in the SOC with a specific date 3 days from then.
-If we received the order back from the MD prior to that new date, how do we answer M0102 - Physician-ordered SOC date and M0104, Date of Referral?
-[Q&A EDITED 05/22; EDITED 04/15; ADDED 06/14; Previously CMS Qtrly Q&A 04/14 Q5]
+If we received the order back from the MD prior to that new date, how do we answer M0102 - Physician-ordered SOC date and M0104 - Date of Referral?
+[Q&A EDITED 10/23; EDITED 05/22; EDITED 04/15; ADDED 06/14; Previously CMS Qtrly Q&A 04/14 Q5]

 A23.11.2.2.
-The OASIS Guidance Manual, Chapter 3, Response-Specific Instructions state "If the originally ordered start of care is delayed due to the patient's condition or physician/allowed practitioner request (e.g., extended hospitalization), then the date specified on the updated/revised order to start home care services would be considered the date of physician-ordered start of care (resumption of care)."
+The OASIS Guidance Manual, Chapter 3, Response-Specific Instructions for M0102 state "If the originally ordered Start of Care (SOC)/Resumption of Care (ROC) is delayed due to the patient's condition or physician/allowed practitioner request (e.g., extended hospitalization), then the date specified on the revised order to start home care services would be considered the date of physician-ordered SOC/ROC."